bobaseb/energetically-coherent-computation/index.md

 - contrast with information processing bottlenecks
 - energetic basis of
 - role in conscious experience
+- thermodynamic basis of

 Boundary conditions
 - and consciousness
 - and energetic coherence
+- neural light cones as
 - thermal noise as
+- coherent conditions at interfaces
+- in stress-energy tensor formalism

 Brain organoids
 - research on